 Interpretation of Legal Framework

-The Department for Education has published non-statutory guidance on home education since 2007 and is currently consulting on changes to the 2019 guidance.
-Scroll down for a link to my Starting Page with all the consultation documents.
-The introduction to the new draft guidance [page 5] says “This guidance represents the Department’s interpretation of how the current legal framework affects the provision of home education.
+Non-statutory guidance on home education has been in place since 2007.
+The current guidance was introduced in 2019 and the Department for Education is considering making some changes.
+The introduction to the new draft guidance says “This guidance represents the Department’s interpretation of how the current legal framework affects the provision of home education.
 The guidance is not intended to provide legal advice.
 It does not create new powers or duties”

 The current legal framework is the 1996 Education Act which sets out the elements of a suitable education when a child is educated otherwise than at school.
 Where parents take responsibility for their child’s education themselves – rather than sending them to school – this is commonly known as elective home education although the phrase does not appear in law.